jalcine/website/src/_posts/2013-02-06-going-sovereign.markdown

 yet to document said changes but it works (for me, quite well).
 [Github][] is a really popular place to store code, but outside of _really mainstream_ projects and for ease of collaboration, I don't see the point of me hosting code _there_ when I can do it myself.
-Don't get me wrong, if it's something that I think that can be worth publishing out to the public then I'd do it.
+Don't get me wrong, if it's something that I think that can be worth publishing out to the public then I'll do it.
+But y’all don’t need to see _all_ of my magic.

 ![He's crawling out!](/images/cat_scratch_snow.gif){:style="width: 400px; margin: 0rem auto; display: flex"}

 Before I really start, I had to understand what it was that I wanted a few things from the following.
-No reason to build shit all willy-nilly.
+No reason to build shit all willy nilly.

 ## Git Repositories {#private-git}
 In an attempt to remain organized, I throw all of the projects that I've